-13 9.1 Estimate or update baseline emissions
+9.1 Estimate or update baseline emissions

-14 It is a key recommendation to estimate or update baseline emissions using observed values for

-- 15 parameters that are not affected by the policy and estimated values for parameters that are affected by - 16 the policy.
-The baseline emissions can be estimated following the guidance in Chapter 7.
-Further - 17 guidance on monitoring parameters is provided in Chapter 10.
-The baseline and policy scenarios have - 18 the same GHG assessment boundary. - 19 Where the baseline scenario was determined and baseline emissions estimated in a previous ex-ante - impact assessment, this should be updated by replacing estimated values with observed data (e.g., milk production or land classification).
+It is a key recommendation to estimate or update baseline emissions using observed values for parameters that are not affected by the policy and estimated values for parameters that are affected by the policy.
+The baseline emissions can be estimated following the guidance in Section 7.2 or 7.3.
+Further guidance on monitoring parameters is provided in Chapter 10.
+The baseline and policy scenarios have the same GHG assessment boundary.

+Where the baseline scenario was determined and baseline emissions estimated in a previous ex-ante impact assessment, this should be updated by replacing estimated values with observed data (e.g., milk production or land classification).

-22 9.2 Estimate GHG impacts
+9.2 Estimate GHG impacts

-- 23 Evaluate performance of the policy (if relevant) - 24 The performance of the policy should be evaluated to ensure that the GHG impacts calculated ex-post - 25 can be attributed to policy.
-To do this, it is a key recommendation to ascertain whether the inputs, - 26 activities and intermediate effects that were expected to occur according to the causal chain, actually
+Evaluate performance of the policy (if relevant)

+The performance of the policy should be evaluated to ensure that the GHG impacts calculated ex-post can be attributed to policy.
+To do this, it is a key recommendation to ascertain whether the inputs, activities and intermediate effects that were expected to occur according to the causal chain, actually occurred.
+For ex-post impact assessments where no previous ex-ante assessment has been conducted this evaluation step can be skipped.